 Contact a Recruiter to explore your options and get help making a decision.

 Officer or Enlisted

 To join the Navy, you must meet basic entry and program-specific requirements, and you must commit to serve a defined amount of time.
 If you’re new to the military, you must meet the following Active Duty service requirements:

 To serve as an Enlisted Sailor, you must be between the ages of 17-39.
 If you are not yet 18, you must have parental consent.
-To serve as an Officer, you must be between the ages of 19-35, depending on which program you wish to join.
+To serve as an Officer, you must be at least 19 and less than 42 years of age (depending on Officer specialty).
 Waivers are sometimes granted for positions that are in high demand.